 This contribution proposes a method that makes use of geometric partitioning mode (GPM) in intra-prediction.
 This new intra-coding tool partitions a coding block into two parts and generates two corresponding intra-prediction modes.
 To efficiently express the partition and associated prediction information in the bit-stream, this method employs a template-reordered candidate list, where each candidate in the list comprises a combination of the partition mode and two intra prediction modes, and only signals the candidate index.
 It is reported that the simulation results are as follows:

-XXX
+AI {-0.26% Y, -0.08% U, -0.07% V, 172% EncT, 114% DecT}

+RA {-0.13% Y, -0.09% U, -0.03% V, 115% EncT, 101% DecT}

 Introduction